-Rinse the chicken livers in a sieve, drain, then remove and cut out any sinewy bits.
+- To prep the chicken livers, remove and cut out any sinewy bits.
 Melt 25g (1oz) of the butter in a frying pan, tip in the livers and stir-fry over a medium heat for 7-8 minutes.
 Cut in half to check that they are cooked through.
 Transfer to a food processor with any juices.

 See more Christmas recipes